nasa/cumulus-docs/docs/deployment.md

 - [node >= 6.9.5, < 8](https://nodejs.org/en/)
 - [npm](https://www.npmjs.com/get-npm)
 - [yarn](https://yarnpkg.com/lang/en/docs/install/)

+If you would like to work with AWS via CLI aws and a python platform are required.
+Alternatately you may use the AWS web console to complete these instructions.
 - aws (AWS command line utility)
 - python

-**Note** : To use the AWS command line tool, you'll need to have a python environment and install the AWS CLI package.
-Details can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).
+Installation details for the AWS CLI package can be found [here](https://docs.aws.amazon.com/cli/latest/userguide/installing.html).

 ### Credentials

 **Posting to CMR:**

-If you plan to export metadata to CMR you will need to have:
+If you plan to export metadata to CMR you will need to have a CMR password, otherwise it can be left blank.
+All installations require EarthData Client (aka URS) credentials.
+The EarthData Client (URS) user must have the ability to administer and/or create applications in URS.

 * CMR Password
 * EarthData Client login credentials (username & password)